 Determination of a violation of policy and appropriate sanctions.
-Upon receipt of a complaint, the Director of Education/Campus Director will conduct an investigation and make a determination If a violation of policy is found, a recommendation for expulsion will be made to the Director of Education/Campus Director and designee.
+Upon receipt of a complaint, the President will conduct an investigation and make a determination If a violation of policy is found, a recommendation for expulsion will be made to the President and designee.